If you’ve come across a snake recently, you reacted in one of two ways:

 For snakes, they’ve adapted very nicely to swallow and digest for meal, prey 100% bigger than their heads – with such grace and majesty that (if not for its graphic nature) would be quite interesting to watch.

-What actually happens is that a snake’s jaws are connected by super stretchy ligaments positioned right at the back of the jaw in such a manner that the mouth, assisted by the jaw movement can open both horizontally and vertically in quite an amazing manner.
+What actually happens is that a snake’s jaws are connected by super stretchy ligaments positioned right at the back of the jaw in such a manner that the mouth, assisted by the jaw movement can open both horizontally and vertically in quite an amazing (read: unusual) manner.

-There is thus nothing to ‘hinge’ and ‘unhinge’ as many erroneously believe.
+There’s thus nothing to ‘hinge’ and ‘unhinge’ as many erroneously believe.

 This impressive jaw movement also makes it possible for a snake, in rare instances, to swallow prey that is not only 100% bigger than its head but also way girthier than its body as well.